Exploring scalar contributions with $K^+ \to \pi^+ \ell^+ \ell^-$: Acknowledgments

-We appreciate the valuable input from E.~Goudzovski, M.~Koval, and C. Lazzeroni of the NA62 collaboration.
+We appreciate the valuable input from E.~Goudzovski, M.~Koval, C.~Lazzeroni, and G.~Ruggiero of the NA62 collaboration.
 The stimulating discussions and correspondence have enhanced our comprehension concerning the data and their treatment.
 This research was funded in part by the National Research Agency (ANR) under project ANR-21-CE31-0002-01.
 AMI would like to acknowledge the generous support by SERB India through the project SRG/2022/001003.
-GD was supported in part by the INFN research initiative Exploring New Physics (ENP).
+AMI would also like to thank the French Institute- Embassy of France in India for facilitating research trip to IP2I Lyon in December 2022.
+AMI would also like to thank the hospitality of INFN Sezione di Napoli and IP2I Lyon during the academic visit in December 2023.
+GD was supported in part by the INFN research initiative Exploring New Physics~(ENP).